stijn-dejongh/lovecraft_public_domain/raw_converts/mc.md

    "Denis had to stop again there, and I saw the perspiration running down his forehead through the spattered blood.
 But in a moment he hoarsely resumed.

-   "&lsquo;I said it was all over--but God! some of it had only just begun!
+   ""I said it was all over--but God! some of it had only just begun!
 I felt I had fought the legions of Satan, and put my foot on the back of the thing I had annihilated.
   Then I saw that blasphemous braid of coarse black hair begin to twist and squirm of itself.

-   "&lsquo;I might have known it.
+   ""I might have known it.
 It was all in the old tales.
 That damnable hair had a life of its own, that couldn't be ended by killing the creature itself.
 I knew I'd have to burn it, so I started to hack it off with the machete.
 God, but it was devilish work!
 Tough--like iron wires--but I managed to do it.
 And it was loathsome the way the big braid writhed and struggled in my grasp.

-   "&lsquo;About the time I had the last strand cut or pulled off I heard that eldritch wailing from behind the house.
+   ""About the time I had the last strand cut or pulled off I heard that eldritch wailing from behind the house.
 You know--it's still going off and on.
 I don't know what it is, but it must be something springing from this hellish business.
 It half seems like something I ought to know but can't quite place.
 It got my nerves the